StrokeEd Workshops and Publications 2017 to 2024

 • Number of workshops delivered

-• Number of countries represented by registrants at workshop and lectures
+• Number of countries represented by registrants at workshops, lectures and MOOC